sl-81/MyMeds/README.md

 - As a user, I want to be able to remove a discontinued drug from a patient's profile.
 - As a user, I want to be able to add a condition to a patient's profile
 - As a user, I want to be able to remove a condition from a patient's profile.
-- As a user, I want a patient's age to automatically update based on the birthday entered. .